KonstantinosF/Flood-Detection---Satellite-Images/README.md

 ## Architecure
 ![Model Summary](/images/CNN_model.png)

-* the sheme of the model

-Figure
+## Pre processed datasets

-Train dataset size - Validation size
+* Train dataset size = 1343 samples
-* Train on 1343 samples, validate on 336 samples
+* Validation dataset size =  336 samples

-Test size
+* Test dataset size =  268

+### the ratio of classes
+The number of images in the train dataset containing flooded areas is 343

+While the number of images clean from floods is 1336

-* The number of testing samples is = 268
+The number of images in the test dataset containing flooded areas is 106

+While the number of images clean from floods is 162

 ### Model Summary